Thales Academy: History

 Thales Academy, a 501(c)(3) not-for-profit school, was established in 2007 by Robert L. Luddy, a North Carolina entrepreneur, educator, philanthropist, and founder of CaptiveAire Systems.
 Prior to Thales, Luddy founded Franklin Academy in Wake Forest, one of the state’s largest charter schools, and St. Thomas More Academy in Raleigh, an independent Catholic college preparatory school.
 Luddy founded Thales in an effort to create a model school to offer a higher quality education than local schools at a more affordable cost.

 Since its founding, Thales Academy has opened eight locations, with more in development.
+As of January 2025, the former Bullwinkle's in Raleigh is being converted into a gym for the nearby Cary campus.

 Locations

-Current locations for Thales Academy are Rolesville, Holly Springs, Knightdale, Raleigh, Apex, Wake Forest, and Waxhaw, North Carolina, with developing campuses in Cary, and Pittsboro.
+Current locations for Thales Academy are Clayton, Rolesville, Holly Springs, Knightdale, Raleigh, Apex, Wake Forest, and Waxhaw, North Carolina, with developing campuses in Cary, and Pittsboro.
 The newly constructed, two-story brick buildings consist of approximately 20 classrooms on 34,000 square feet (grades K–5 campuses) or 55,000 square feet (grades 6–12 campuses).
 The buildings feature Greek columns, polished concrete floors, large windows, and painted classical murals in hallways in an effort to instill “the importance of order and beauty.”
 K–5 campuses offer playgrounds with artificial turf.
 Junior high and high school campuses offer full-sized gymnasiums and auditoriums as well as outdoor soccer fields.